 California OK’d aid in name of Scott Peterson, other killers

-California's system for paying unemployment benefits is so dysfunctional that the state approved more than $140 million for at least 35,000 prisoners, local and federal prosecutors said Tuesday, detailing a scheme that resulted in payouts in the names of well-known convicted murderers like Scott Peterson and Cary Stayner.
+California's system for paying unemployment benefits is so dysfunctional that the state approved more than $140 million for at least 20,000 prisoners, local and federal prosecutors said Tuesday, detailing a scheme that resulted in claims filed in the names of well-known convicted murderers like Scott Peterson and Cary Stayner.

-From March to August, California has put $140 million on debit cards and mailed them to addresses associated with the inmates, according to Sacramento County District Attorney Anne Marie Schubert.
-At least 158 claims were approved for 133 death-row inmates, resulting in more than $420,000 in benefits.
+From March to August, more than 35,000 inmates were named in claims filed with the California Employment Development Department, with more than 20,000 being paid, according to Sacramento County District Attorney Anne Marie Schubert.
+At least 158 claims were filed for 133 death-row inmates, resulting in more than $420,000 in benefits paid

 “It involves rapists and child molesters, human traffickers and other violent criminals in our state prisons,” Schubert said.

-Note: This story has been corrected to show 20,000 of 35,000 claims were paid.